dasch-swiss/dsp-ui-lib/README.md

 To simulate circumstances of production, the application should be built with optimization and served locally (not in dev mode, but from a local web server).

-* install `nginx` on your system, e.g. `brew install nginx` for mac OS.
+* Install `nginx` on your system, e.g. `brew install nginx` for mac OS.
 See the docs for more information: <https://linux.die.net/man/8/nginx>.
-* create a configuration file for the test application.
+* Create a configuration file for the test application.
     The example defines a configuration file `/usr/local/etc/nginx/servers/knorauiapp.conf` for macOS.
     Substitute `$abs_path_to_lib` for the actual absolute path on your system pointing to the project root.
     Substitute `$knora-ui-ng-lib_folder_name` for the folder name of the app build in `dist`.